In next downturn, Fed may opt for quick, strong action

 “I am convinced that we can act faster and with more commitment using tools we already have, such as forward guidance,” Barkin said.

-On Friday other policymakers weighed in with their own caveats.
+Other policymakers weighed in on Friday with their own caveats.

 “The reality is that you cannot continually go strong,” Atlanta Fed President Raphael Bostic said.
-“You have certain moments in time when you can hit it... timing matters incredibly.”
+“You have certain moments in time when you can hit it...
+Timing matters incredibly.”

-Fed Vice Chair Richard Clarida told the conference that he’s inclined to take less of a signal from markets when their cues conflict with what the Fed is hearing from businesses, households and economists, and from what their own models spit out.
+Fed Vice Chair Richard Clarida told the conference that he is inclined to take less of a signal from markets when their cues conflict with what the Fed is hearing from businesses, households and economists, and from what their own models spit out.

-That’s the case currently, with economists and Fed policymakers projecting a hold on rates through this year, while interest-rate futures are pricing rate cuts.
+That is the case currently, with economists and Fed policymakers projecting a hold on rates through this year, while interest-rate futures are pricing in rate cuts.

-It’s only when various signals all point in the same direction that they will have a material effect on Fed action, Clarida suggested.
+It is only when various signals all point in the same direction that they will have a material effect on Fed action, Clarida suggested.
 [L1N2AL0ZE]

-To Brainard, communication is a key component of the Fed’s expanded tool box, saying the Fed should clarify in advance that “we will deploy a broader set of tools proactively to provide accommodation when shocks are likely to push the policy rate to its lower bound.
+To Brainard, communication is a key component of the Fed’s expanded tool box.
+She said the Fed should clarify in advance that “we will deploy a broader set of tools proactively to provide accommodation when shocks are likely to push the policy rate to its lower bound.”

 Equally important, she added, “we should adopt a strategy that successfully achieves maximum employment and average inflation outcomes of 2 percent over time.”

-Brainard said she supports a strategy where the Fed would target a range of inflation outcomes that would allow it to achieve 2% on average overall, known as flexible average inflation targeting.
+Brainard said she supports a strategy in which the Fed would target a range of inflation outcomes that would allow it to achieve 2% on average overall, known as flexible average inflation targeting.

-And she also called, as have other Fed officials, for stronger fiscal responses in a downturn, since monetary policy alone will likely not be enough.
+She also called, as have other Fed officials, for stronger fiscal responses in a downturn, since monetary policy alone will likely not be enough.

-Citibank chief economist Catherine Mann, one of the paper’s authors, went further.
+Citibank chief economist Catherine Mann went further.

 “Policy coordination across countries may be an important way in which to deal with a global financial stress,” she told the conference.
 “Monetary policy cannot be the only game in town.”